John McDouall Stuart: Fifth expedition

 James Chambers put forward a plan for Stuart and Kekwick to return north with a government-provided armed guard to see them past the difficulties at Attack Creek.
 The government prevaricated and quibbled about cost, personnel, and ultimate control of the expedition, but eventually agreed to contribute ten armed men and £2,500; and put Stuart in operational command.
 (In contrast, the Burke and Wills expedition had cost £9,000 to establish.
 That expedition had already reached the Darling River in northern New South Wales.)

 Stuart left Chambers Creek with a dozen men, 49 horses and rations for 30 weeks on 1 January 1861.
 It was high summer in South Australia and the worst possible time for travelling.
 Stuart was soon forced to send two men and the five weakest horses back.
 The heat was extreme and the party often delayed while Stuart searched for fodder and water.
 They were still in northern South Australia on 11 February, the day that Burke and Wills reached the Gulf of Carpentaria.
 With difficulty, Stuart's party had reached the MacDonnell Ranges when heavy rains came, allowing them to press on northwards at a much better pace.
 They reached Attack Creek on 24 April 1861, this time finding no sign of the hostile tribesmen that had blocked the last attempt.
 At about the same time – and unknown to Stuart's party, of course – Burke, Wills and King reached their base camp at Cooper Creek only to find it deserted.
-The fourth member of their party, Charles Gray, was already dead; Wills and then Burke perished within a few more days, leaving only King to be sustained by the kindness of the local Aborigines.
+The fourth member of their party, Charles Gray, was already dead; Wills and then Burke perished within a few more days, leaving only King to be sustained by the kindness of the local Aboriginal people.